BrendonONeill/BugTrackingAppV2/README.md

 # Bug Tracking App V2
 This is an updated version of the bug tracking app where I have moved over to next js from express.
-As I want to update the backend and clean up the UI for the Bug Tracker.
+I wanted to update the backend and clean up the UI for the Bug Tracker.

 ## UI update
 ### New UI in Next.js